presented by Mary J. Sandage

 Mary J. Sandage, Ph.D., CCC-SLP is an Assistant Professor in the Department of Communication Disorders at Auburn University.
 She earned her M.S. degree in speech language pathology from the University of Iowa and her Ph.D. in Exercise Science at Auburn University.
 She has been a clinician for over 24 years, specializing in the assessment and…Read full bio

 In this Question and Answer session, a fellow speech language pathologist asks Dr. Sandage questions about the previous two chapters.
-Topics discussed include: how the amount of time a person has a cough can impact their prognosis, where to find the measurement tools mentioned in the course, and the types of measurable goals to give patients in this population.
+Topics discussed include: suggestions to mitigate possible allergen exposure within athletic environments, and how athletes can practice recovery techniques in their sport.